Valais Blacknose Breed Standards

 - Mobile with ease

-- Staple length is 10cm based on 6 months growth (Recommended to be shorn twice a year.
-Fleece weight when shorn approx. – Lambs 1-1.5 kg / Ewes 2.5 -3kg / Rams 2.5 – 3kg – Based on 6 months growth)
+- Staple length is 10 cm (4 - 6inches) based on six months growth (Recommended to be shorn twice a year.
+Fleece weight when shorn approx. – Lambs 1-1.5 kg (2.2-3.3lbs) / Ewes 2.5 -3 kg (2.5 - 6.6lbs) / Rams 2.5 – 3 kg (5.5 - 6lbs)– Based on six months growth)

 - Some black hairs /fibers are tolerated on the neck area (Females only.
-In males up to 18 months of age this should be factored when castrating)
+In males up to 18 months of age, this should be factored when castrating)

 Castration Criteria & Reason for Excluding Rams During Grading